AnkitaKirad/Personal_Finance_Tracker_Project/README.md

 This project builds a complete data pipeline and warehouse to track and analyze personal financial transactions using the **Plaid API**.
 The goal is to apply modern data engineering and warehousing principles using a **medallion architecture** (Bronze → Silver → Gold) and implement **SCD Type 2** for dimension tracking.

 ---
 ## 🚀 Project Overview

 - **Domain:** Personal Finance
 - **Goal:** Build an end-to-end data warehouse to analyze and track financial transactions
+- **Tools & Technologies:** Python, Pandas, SQL, PyODBC, Dotenv, Plaid data
 - **Data Source:** JSON data exported from the **Plaid API**
 - **Architecture:** Medallion Architecture (Bronze → Silver → Gold)
 - **Database:** Microsoft SQL Server
-- **Tools & Technologies:** Python, Pandas, SQL, PyODBC, Dotenv, Plaid data

----

-## 📂 Architecture Diagram

-> *(Attach or link the visual diagram here)*
-> Diagram should show: Bronze → Silver → Gold → Views → Reporting

 ---
 ## 🏗️ Layers Explained

 ### 🥉 Bronze Layer